-5th Percentile Female Mannequin - The committee is considering he introduction of $5^{th}$ percentile mannequin to confirm that the driver cell will fit both a $95^{th}$ percentile male and a $5^{th}$ percentile female driver.
+5th Percentile Female Mannequin - The committee is considering her introduction of 5th percentile mannequin to confirm that the driver cell will fit both a 95th percentile male and a 5th percentile female driver.

 Drive by Wire Throttle - The Committee is considering that drive by wire throttles can be used on STUDENT FORMULA cars if they include the brake panic switch.
 Feedback on this topic and whether you would like to adopt a throttle by wire throttle would be appreciated.